siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 003 Continuity.md

 generated or what determines its direction.
 It says only that any admissible reconfiguration must balance exactly.

+It is like counting how much paint enters or leaves a studio.
+It does not yet say how that paint is arranged on the canvas.

 More compact derivative notation can be introduced later.
 It does not change the content of the bookkeeping.